Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 By doing so you have now:
 - Acquired SafeGraph POI Data from the Snowflake Marketplace
 - Explored data & performed feature engineering with Snowpark
-- Trained a model in Snowflake with a stored procedure
+- Trained a model in Snowflake with a Snowpark ML Pipeline
-- Deployed a model to a user-defined function
+- Deployed a model to a Snowflake Model Registry
-- Built a Streamlit application to provide on the fly shift sale predictions by location
+- Built a Streamlit in Snowflake application to provide on the fly shift sale predictions by location

 ### Next Steps
 To continue your journey in the Snowflake Data Cloud, please visit the link below to see more Tasty Bytes - Quickstarts available to you.